Hardi185/ReactJS/Few Terms in React.md

 ## Key Takeaways

 ✅ Functional Components (Preferred):
-- Wrapped in a function.
+- Wrapped in a function(and will be export as functi).
 - Uses hooks for state and lifecycle.
 - Shorter, more readable, and performant.